Mohanavadivel-git/caasworkshop/lesson2.2.md

 ```
 -->

-The app manifest created a route resource in front of the app.
+The app manifest created a route object in front of the app.
 Show the route address with `oc get`.

 ```
 oc get routes